-Getting started with IBM Bluemix
+Getting started with the IBM Cloud

 Doug Tidwell demos how to start developing and deploying apps on IBM's cloud platform